 Unlike other historic wine regions, Tokaj is at present largely tourist-free and highly accessible.
-Use this guide, based on my multiple extended visits and dozens of interviews with experts and winemakers, to optimize your Tokaj trip or simply to learn about Tokaj's wines.
+Use this guide, based on my multiple extended visits and dozens of interviews with experts and winemakers, to optimize your Tokaj trip.

 Learn about the wines

 What kind of grapes grow in Tokaj?
 Why are Tokaj's sweet wines famous?
 Does Tokaj also make dry wines?
 What’s the best way to reach Tokaj from Budapest?
 Start your immersion into Tokaj by reading answers to questions people most commonly ask.